jambolo/advent-of-code-2025-visualizations/instrumentation_prompt.md

 ## **Coding and design constraints**

+### **Core priorities (in order)**

+1. **No code duplication.** Never duplicate functions or logic to add instrumentation.
+The same function must serve both instrumented and non-instrumented builds.
+2. **No structural changes.** Preserve the original control flow, function signatures, and code organization.
+Add instrumentation calls inline, not by restructuring.
+3. **No local tracking variables.** Do not introduce local variables in application code to track progress, counts, or state for instrumentation.
+All such state belongs inside the `Instrumentation` struct and is updated by calling its methods.

 ### **Minimal intrusion**

 * Do not rename or restructure existing code unless strictly required.
 * Do not alter public APIs unless absolutely necessary.
 * Do not significantly modify comments.
+* Do not create separate instrumented vs non-instrumented versions of functions.
+Use `#[cfg(feature = "instrumented")]` on individual statements within functions instead.

 ### **State isolation**